Board of Directors Meetings

 Alice retired in August 2019 from the position of president and chief executive office of Pinal County Federal Credit Union.
 She said that serving the people of Pinal County is one of the most rewarding parts of her position at PCFCU.
 In this role she has the opportunity to become involved in several communities and work with others that are equally committed to the people of Pinal County.

-Volunteering at her local church, Alice serves as a preschool teacher and on the finance committee.
-She also volunteers as the finance committee chairperson on the Board of United Way of Pinal County and as the treasurer of the Board of Community Outreach of Robson Ranch.
+Volunteering at her local church, Alice serves as a preschool teacher.
+She also volunteers for the United Way of Pinal County and serves as the treasurer of the Board of Community Outreach of Robson Ranch.

 Alice’s joy in life is her husband, her three children and their spouses, and her 13 grandchildren.
 She likes the outdoors and enjoys hiking, playing tennis, and having pool time!